-We characterize the posterior distribution of the coefficients by combining the likelihood function of the log-linearized model with prior information.
-The likelihood function is evaluated using the Kalman filter, which can easily handle the mixed frequency (quarterly and annual) of the aggregate and inequality data used in estimation.
-Conditional on the information contained in the observable variables, the Kalman filter and smoother also return historical estimated paths for all the model unobservable variables, including the shocks, which are the key input in the counterfactual experiments discussed below.
 We fix two important parameters using micro information not contained in our dataset.
-First, the share of H households ( $\theta$ ) is set to 0.2, consistent with the empirical consensus on the average marginal propensity to consume out of transitory income shocks (e.g. Souleles et al., 2006, Parker et al., 2013 and Kaplan et al., 2014).
-Second, we choose the steady-state probability with which S agents become H, $s_0$ , to be consistent with some key cross-sectional properties of the annual change in (log) individual incomes.
+First, the share of H households (θ) is set to 0.2, consistent with the empirical consensus on the average marginal propensity to consume out of transitory income shocks (e.g. Souleles et al., 2006, Parker et al., 2013 and Kaplan et al., 2014).
+Second, we choose the steady-state probability with which S agents become H, s_0 , to be consistent with some key cross-sectional properties of the annual change in (log) individual incomes.
 According to Guvenen et al. (2021), the cross-sectional standard deviation and kurtosis of this variable are 0.51 and 15, respectively.
-We can closely match both statistics by setting $s_0 = 0.987$ .
+We can closely match both statistics by setting $s_0 = 0.987$.
 In addition, we assume that the standard deviations of labor income and disposable income are observed with some noise.
 The variance of this measurement error is set to 1/16 of the variance of the respective series.

 The priors on the other coefficients are reported in table 1.
 They are in line with those adopted in previous studies, such as Smets and Wouters (2007) and Justiniano et al. (2010, 2011, 2013).
 For the parameters related to inequality that do not appear in typical medium-scale DSGE models, we have chosen relatively dispersed priors.
-For example, the prior on the elasticities of substitution between inputs in the production function, $\sigma$ and $\rho$ , is a Gamma distribution with mode equal to 1, corresponding to the Cobb-Douglas case, and standard deviation equal to 2.
-The prior on the pass-through from pre-tax to disposable income inequality, $\tau_1$ , is a Uniform on [0, 2].
-The prior on $s_1$ , the elasticity of the function determining the probability with which households switch type with respect to economic conditions, is a (shifted and scaled) Beta distribution, with mean 0.5 and standard deviation equal to 0.25.
+For example, the prior on the elasticities of substitution between inputs in the production function, σ and ρ , is a Gamma distribution with mode equal to 1, corresponding to the Cobb-Douglas case, and standard deviation equal to 2.
+The prior on the pass-through from pre-tax to disposable income inequality, τ_1 , is a Uniform on [0, 2].
+The prior on s_1 , the elasticity of the function determining the probability with which households switch type with respect to economic conditions, is a (shifted and scaled) Beta distribution, with mean 0.5 and standard deviation equal to $0.25.^3$

-Finally, we introduce prior information on $\alpha$ , $\omega$ and $\tau_0$ through priors on three objects.
+Finally, we introduce prior information on α , ω and τ_0 through priors on three objects.
 The first object is the steady-state capital share, whose prior distribution is a Beta with mean 0.33 and standard deviation 0.05.
 The second object is the cross-sectional standard deviation of log labor earnings in steady state, whose prior is a Gamma distribution with mean 0.9 and standard deviation 0.1.
 The mean of this distribution reflects the average level of inequality in labor earnings from the top panel of figure 2.
 This inequality trends higher over our sample, as it is well-known, but the model abstracts from this trend to focus instead on cyclical fluctuations, as captured by the de-trended standard deviation in the lower panel of the figure.
 Finally, the third object on which we incorporate prior information is the ratio between the cross-sectional standard deviations of the logarithms of disposable income and labor earnings, as reported in figures 3 and 2.
 The two series both trend up, but their trend is similar.
 As a result, their ratio is around 2/3 across the available sample.
 Therefore, we set the prior distribution on this object to a Gamma distribution with mean 0.66 and standard deviation 0.025.

-&lt;sup>3The objective of shifting and rescaling a standard Beta distribution is to define a density for $s_0$ over the support [-0.4, 0.4], which guarantees that the probability of switching is non-negative.
+3The objective of shifting and rescaling a standard Beta distribution is to define a density for s_0 over the support [-0.4, 0.4], which guarantees that the probability of switching is non-negative.